deadlyvipers/dojo_rules/introduction.md

 Hi, my name is Phil.
+My favorite path is Ruby.